Althia Muse, Director, Bonner Institute

 Forcina 335 – kahnk1@tcnj.edu (609) 771-2684

 Katie is passionate about environmental sustainability, the transformative power of community-based arts, and holistic wellness.
-Currently, Katie serves on the TCNJ Hunger Task Force, the TCNJFT Social Justice Committee, and regularly supports the TCNJ Environmental Sustainability Council and the TCNJ Women’s Professional Network.
+Currently, Katie serves on the TCNJ Staff Senate, is the co-chair of The Committee on Student and Campus Community, and is a member of the TCNJ Hunger Task Force, the TCNJFT Communications Committee, the Environmental Sustainability Council and the TCNJ Women’s Professional Network.

 Destiny De La Rosa, Coordinator, Bonner Institute